 As part of our business strategy, we frequently engage in discussions with third parties regarding possible investments, acquisitions, strategic alliances, joint ventures, and outsourcing transactions and often enter into agreements relating to such transactions in order to further our business objectives.
 In order to pursue this strategy successfully, we must identify suitable candidates for and successfully complete transactions, some of which may be large and complex, and manage post-closing issues such as the integration of acquired companies or employees.
 Integration and other risks can be more pronounced for larger and more complicated transactions, or if multiple transactions are pursued simultaneously.
 In 2008, we acquired UnitedHealth Group's Las Vegas, Nevada individual SecureHorizons Medicare Advantage HMO business, OSF Health Plans, Inc., Metcare Health Plans, Inc., and PHP Companies, Inc. (d/b/a Cariten Healthcare), and in late 2007, we acquired KMG America Corporation and CompBenefits Corporation.
 The failure to successfully integrate these entities and businesses could have a material adverse effect on our results of operations, financial position, and cash flows.
-If we fail to identify and complete successfully transactions that further our strategic objectives, we may be required to expend resources to develop products and technology internally.
+If we fail to expend resources to develop products and technology internally.
 We may also be at a competitive disadvantage or we may be adversely affected by negative market perceptions, any of which could have a material adverse effect on our results of operations, financial position, and cash flows.